Milestones in women's history from the year you were born

 1992: Junko Tabei finishes climbing the Seven Summits

 Japanese climber Junko Tabei became the first woman to summit Mount Everest in 1975 as part of an all-female team of climbers, but even climbing the world's tallest mountain couldn't sate her desire for adventure.
-In 1992, she reached the top of Carstensz Pyramid in Indonesia and became the first woman to reach the top of the Seven Summits, the highest mountains on every continent.
+In 1992, she reached the top of the Carstensz Pyramid in Indonesia and became the first woman to reach the top of the Seven Summits, the highest mountains on every continent.
 Before her death in 2016, she climbed the highest peaks in 79 countries and blazed trails for other women along the way.

 1993: Family Medical Leave Act becomes law

-The Family Medical Leave Act (FMLA) provides up to 12 weeks of unpaid time off to certain employees dealing with particular medical situations and guarantees their job will be there upon return.
+The Family Medical Leave Act provides up to 12 weeks of unpaid time off to certain employees dealing with particular medical situations and guarantees their job will be there upon return.
 This was a huge win for working moms, who previously had no guarantee that they'd be able to take time off to recover after giving birth.
-Still, many women can't afford to take three months off work without pay, and the U.S. remains one of the only countries in the world that doesn't give new parents paid family leave.
+Still, many women can't afford to take three months off work without pay, and the U.S. remains one of the only countries that doesn't give new parents paid family leave.

 1994: Violence Against Women Act passes

-The Violence Against Women Act was a landmark bill that gave new attention to issues faced by women like stalking, intimate partner violence, and sexual assault.
+The Violence Against Women Act was a landmark bill that gave new attention to issues faced by women including stalking, intimate partner violence, and sexual assault.
 The bill created the Office on Violence Against Women, administered grant programs to state and local governments to open new shelters and information centers, and required the government to study these issues.
-It's been reauthorized three times, but lapsed during the 2018–2019 government shutdown.
+It's been reauthorized three times but lapsed during the 2018–2019 government shutdown.
 The House of Representatives approved its reauthorization in early 2021, despite 172 Republicans voting against it.

 1995: Fourth World Conference on Women commences

 Then-First Lady Hillary Rodham Clinton gave her famous "women's rights are human rights" speech at this United Nations conference, which saw tens of thousands of activists convene in Beijing, China, to discuss issues of women's rights.
-The conference produced the Beijing Declaration, reaffirming commitments to women's rights and laying out new plans of action for achieving them that still serve as a source of guidance for leaders and activists.
+The conference produced the Beijing Declaration, reaffirming commitments to women's rights and laying out new plans of action for achieving them that still serve as guidance for leaders and activists.

 1996: United States v.
 Virginia is decided